 On top of a newsletter template, I had to consider the automated emails which needed their own design template: onboarding emails, acquisition emails and re-engagement ones.
 Yes, the ones you get when adding something to a basket and “forgetting” to pay for.

 It’s important for me to think ahead of the current needs.
 I don’t want to leave my client with one email format only.
 Otherwise, what happens in six months when they need to implement new communications?
 I want them to leave with a cool package and remain autonomous as long as possible.

-Automated emails are dull.
-I won’t lie.
+Automated emails are usually dull.
 So making them “not bad” is art.
 If my emails get a smile from you, I’ve won the lottery.
-I can’t really expect more when there are so many other emails out there.
+I can’t really expect more when they’re competing with so many other emails out there.

 - Get to the point quickly.
 You’re not delivering Shakespeare.